Connect with us

 Electricians are trained and licensed tradespersons whose primary duty is to design, install, maintain, and repair electrical power systems.

-These professionals work in a range of sectors such as housing and office parks maintenance, as well as industrial/commercial and residential construction.
+These professionals work in a range of sectors such as housing and office park maintenance, as well as industrial/commercial and residential construction.

-In most countries, the U.S. included, electricians are required to go through a heavy dose of training and licensing in order to move through the ranks in their career.
+In most countries, the U.S. included, electricians are required to go through a heavy dose of training and licensing to move through the ranks in their careers.

 Certifications for Electricians

-There are three levels of certifications for electricians, including apprentice, journeyman, and master electrician – which is regarded as the highest electrician levels.
+There are three levels of certifications for electricians, including apprentice, journeyman, and master electrician – which is regarded as the highest electrician level.

 But before we delve into the electrician grades, let’s take a moment to outline the two primary categories into which most electricians fall: i.) linemen and ii.) wiremen.